 What Is an Independent Contractor?

-An employer or ship owner may hire contract workers for shorter periods of time or to get specific jobs completed.
+An employer or ship owner may hire contract workers for shorter periods or to get specific jobs completed.
 Contractors can help the owner save money by not paying for benefits like health insurance.

 Independent Contractors and the Jones Act

-All seamen working as employees who meet the qualifications under the Jones Act are entitled to the rights guaranteed by the law in the case of injury on the job.
+All seamen working as employees who meet the qualifications under the Jones Act are entitled to the rights guaranteed by the law in the case of an injury on the job.

 If they meet all the qualifications, contractors under the Jones Act can sue the ship owner for compensation for a negligent injury, even though the actual employer is someone else.